IBM/data-prep-kit/kfp/doc/simple_transform_pipeline.md

 Additionally, the log is saved to S3 (location is denoted but the last line in the log)

-## Clean up cluster
+## Clean up Kind cluster

-Finally, you can delete kind cluster running the following command:
+If you are using Kind cluster, you can delete it running the following command:

 ```Shell
 make clean
 ```

 **Note** that this command has to run from the project kind subdirectory